Nithyanandan-lmsace/Magic/docs.md

 4. **Magic login link button position**:

     This setting allows you to configure the placement of the "Get a Magic Link" button on the login form.

-    **Below username**:  This option moves the "Get a Magic Link" button below the username field on the login form.
+    **Below Username**: Positions the "Get a Magic Link" button below the username field on the login form.

-    **Below password**:  This option positions the "Get a Magic Link" button below the password field on the login form.
+    **Below Password**: Positions the "Get a Magic Link" button below the password field on the login form.

-    **Normal**: This option positions the "Get a Magic Link" button in the default location based on the identity provider being used.
+    **Default**: Positions the "Get a Magic Link" button in its standard location, based on the identity provider being used.

 5. **Privileged role**:

     This setting allows you to define which roles are considered "privileged" during the magic login process.

-    **Note**: When signing in with an email address, if the email address belongs to an account that supports magic login but has a privileged role, users will be required to enter their password before they can obtain the magic login link via email on the magic custom login page.
+    **Note**: When signing in with an email address linked to an account with a privileged role, users must enter their password before they can receive the magic login link via email on the magic custom login page.

 6. **Login footer links**: